SebastienDaniel/relational-json/README.md

 rJSON
 ===========
-Relation data mapping in JSON-like syntax
+Relation data mapping in JSON-like syntax.
+No more data duplication!

-rJSON expects a JSON object composed of "table" abstractions, containing Table ownerships, fields & owners.
+rJSON expects a JSON object composed of "table" abstractions (SQL-like), containing Table ownerships, fields & owners.
 Below is an example three table graph with a bit of everything in it:

 **basic structure**
 ```js